romkatv/gitstatus/README.md

 _Make sure to disable your current theme if you have one._

 This will give you a basic yet functional prompt with git status in it.
+It's over 10x faster than any alternative that can give you comparable prompt.
 In order to customize it, set `PROMPT` and/or `RPROMPT` at the end of `~/.zshrc` after sourcing `gitstatus.prompt.zsh`.
 Insert `${GITSTATUS_PROMPT}` where you want git status to go.
 For example:

 ```zsh
 source ~/gitstatus/gitstatus.prompt.zsh